 Include in the inspection plan for sites with co-located licensees, verification of the conduct, observation and, as appropriate, licensee critique of activities required by 10 CFR 50 Appendix E §IV.F.2.c to maintain interface with the affected State and local authorities and licensee.
 See Regulatory Guide (RG) 1.101, “Emergency Response.”

 NRC inspectors do not evaluate offsite agency performance, but will rather focus on the interface of licensee personnel with offsite agencies.
-However, any observed offsite performance weaknesses that impact the licensee’s ability to implement the onsite E-Plan should be shared with the FEMA evaluation team for further assessment.
+However, any observed offsite performance weaknesses that impact the licensee’s ability to implement the onsite emergency plan (E-Plan) should be shared with the FEMA evaluation team for further assessment.

 Review the E-Plan and Emergency Plan Implementing Procedures (EPIPs) that provide instructions for classification, notification, PAR development and dose assessment activities, and other functional areas relevant to the exercise.
 Develop an understanding of the criteria for timely and accurate completion of these activities based on EPIPs, the scenario, and NEI 99-02, “Regulatory Assessment Performance Indicator Guideline.”
 Ensure that the E-Plan and EPIPs contain criteria concerning protective actions for non-essential onsite personnel, including evacuation for Site Area Emergencies and General Emergencies.
 [C2]